MicrosoftEdge/MSEdgeExplainers/PWAWidgets/README.md

 * `widget`
 * `data`

-The "widget-save" process works like this:
+The "widgetsave" process works like this:

-1. The "widget-save" signal is received by the User Agent.
+1. The "widgetsave" signal is received by the User Agent.
 1. Internally, the `WidgetInstance` matching the `instanceId` value is examined to see if
    a. it has settings and
    a. its `settings` object matches the inbound `data`.
-1. If it has settings and the two do not match, the new `data` is saved to `settings` in the `WidgetInstance` and the "widget-save" event issued to the Service Worker.
+1. If it has settings and the two do not match, the new `data` is saved to `settings` in the `WidgetInstance` and the "widgetsave" event issued to the Service Worker.
 1. The Service Worker receives the event and can react by issuing a request for new data, based on the updated settings values.

-### widget-resume
+### widgetresume

 Many [Widget Hosts](#dfn-widget-host) will suspend the rendering surface when it is not in use (to conserve resources).
-In order to ensure Widgets are refreshed when the rendering surface is presented, the [Widget Host](#dfn-widget-host) will issue a "widget-resume" event.
+In order to ensure Widgets are refreshed when the rendering surface is presented, the [Widget Host](#dfn-widget-host) will issue a "widgetresume" event.

 Required `WidgetEvent` data: